 Situated at 6 hrs. from the Finnish capital, and with limited transport options, living and staying in Kristinestad takes a certain attitude.
 The town has not yet been exploited as a tourist destination or hit by gentrification.
 Kristinestad is the only Finnish member of the international Cittaslow network for small-sized towns, promoting quality of life, local production, environmental sustainability and general conviviality.
 If you are into nature, silence and slow living, this setting is for you.
 For peace to concentrate on a personal project with few things to distract you, look no further.

-Having said that, we also encourage collaboration with the local community, such as the local art associations or - in August, schools.
+Having said that, we also encourage collaboration with the local community, such as the local art associations or schools.
 Fancy doing a performance or installation in public space?
 A workshop for children?
 You can also collaborate with young people, unemployed people, people with special needs or local associations in various fields.

 It's all around you.
 For the most part, it is not overtly spectacular – but in June, the seafront, the meadows and forests are enchanting.
 There is a nature trail starting just around the corner from your studio, and for some nice vistas, you can bike to Bötombergen/Pyhävuori (15 km), 129 m above sea level.

 All Finnish children are taught textile craft and woodwork at primary school, and there is a strong DIY culture.
 Knitting, weaving, sewing and other textile crafts are widely practised.
 Home made striped 'rag rugs' still cover floors in most homes.
 The villages around Kristinestad are known for their folk costumes which were everyday attire as late as the 1940's.
 We collaborate with the local amateur crafts centre (Hemslöjdsgården).
 Sadly, there are few professional full-time craftspeople in the area.